connershoop/tailscale-codespaces-azure-connect/README.md

      - Approve your subnet routes from your Azure VM tailnet machine in the Tailscale admin console.
      - **Important: In Step 3: Add Azure DNS for your tailnet, specify the blob endpoint of your storage account (`<storage_account_name>.blob.core.windows.net`) as the search domain for the `168.63.129.16` nameserver.**
    - Configure the VM to allow IP forwarding by following this guide: [Advertise Subnet Routes](https://tailscale.com/kb/1019/subnets?tab=linux#advertise-subnet-routes)
-   - Follow the guide to set up the Tailscale client on an Azure VM: [Setup Tailscale Client on Azure VM](https://tailscale.com/kb/1142/cloud-azure-linux)

 ### Step 2: Connect Codespaces to Your Tailnet and SSH into VM